mmrayyan/sokol_bitmap_font/README.md

 ## Overview

-`sokol_bitmap_font` is a lightweight C library for drawing bitmap fonts in [Sokol](https://github.com/floooh/sokol) applications using the [Sokol GP](https://github.com/edubart/sokol_gp) 2D graphics API.
+`sokol_bitmap_font` is a lightweight header-only C library for drawing bitmap fonts in [Sokol](https://github.com/floooh/sokol) applications using the [Sokol GP](https://github.com/edubart/sokol_gp) 2D graphics API.
 It allows you to render text using a pre-generated bitmap font atlas, leveraging Sokol GP's batching and draw functions for efficient rendering.

 ## Features